14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Shutterstock.

-Road debris, salt, and mud can wreak havoc on a car’s undercarriage.
-More built-in splash guards or better-designed wheel wells could help keep corrosion and dirt buildup at bay, extending the life of a vehicle’s body.
+Road debris, salt, mud, and general crud can wreak havoc on a car’s undercarriage and body, leading to rust and premature wear.
+More robust, built-in splash guards or better-designed wheel wells with full liners could help keep corrosion and dirt buildup at bay, extending the life and preserving the appearance of a vehicle’s body.

 view of the car windshield wipers in the rain